Physician Doctor Book Library

 Content Type and Performance

-Enonic partner Seeds Consulting created a solution that solved the originally glacial loading of massive guidelines.
+Enonic partner 99x created a solution that solved the originally glacial loading of massive guidelines.
 The answer was implementing “lazy loading.”
 With this method, users avoid loading the entirety of the guideline at first visit, instead prompting loading whenever they enter a new chapter.
 This makes the experience much faster.

 Content editors simply open the guideline content item and check for “Lazy load” in the left-hand form in the content editor.
 This setup keeps the user-friendly one-pager, while simultaneously maintaining blazing fast speeds: